Image optimization cost: self-hosted vs CDN (2026)

 The market for image optimization has split into two camps.
 On one side are CDN and SaaS services — Cloudinary, imgix, Cloudflare Images, Akamai Image Manager — that charge per transformation, per bandwidth, or per stored image.
-On the other side are self-hosted tools that trade operational complexity for predictable costs and data sovereignty.
+On the other side are self-hosted tools that trade operational complexity for predictable, usage-independent costs and data sovereignty.

 To compare these approaches fairly, we need to account for four cost categories: compute (CPU time to transcode images), bandwidth (data transfer to clients), storage (cached variants on disk), and operational overhead (setup time, maintenance, monitoring, and incident response).
 This post builds a detailed cost model for each approach and identifies the crossover point where self-hosted optimization becomes the clear winner.